Projects

 - (Mal)adaptive Mentalizing in the Cognitive Hierarchy, and Its Link to Paranoia

-In this project my aim is to model, measure and improve human-ai cooperation in the game of CodeNames.
-Particularly, my interest lies in adapting to new counterparts (zero-shot interaction), in a limited communication game.
-Try it yourself!
+In this project, my aim is to model, measure and improve human-AI cooperation in the game of CodeWords (a variation of CodeNames).
+Particularly, my interest lies in adapting to new counterparts (zero-shot interaction) in a limited communication game.